 Extra Freshbooks Costs and Fees

-All the prices listed above are the base prices you can expect to pay.
 Each starting price gives a business one user account.
-The charge to add more team members to the Lite, Plus, or Premium plans is $10 per person per month.
-This can add up fast, so make sure you know how many people will need to regularly access your accounting software before you commit to FreshBooks.
+The cost to add more team members to the Lite, Plus, or Premium plans is $11 per person per month.
+This charge can add up fast, so make sure you know how many people will need to regularly access your accounting software before you commit to FreshBooks.

 FreshBooks Invoice Fees